OKFNat/aidScraper/README.md

 Thanks to Christian Goebel for the [original sourcecode](https://github.com/ChristianGoebel/Scrape_ADC) we used for the final version.

+### How the scraper works
+**Download the raw html data**

+Here all the html raw data gets downloaded, stored locally and the basic data gets parsed.
+- Download all overview pages with the tables (html).
+The navigation for the fetching runs through all overview pages by asking the existance of the "weiter" anchor and counting up an url variable.
+- Open the downloaded files.
+- Parse out the basic information about each project from the overview tables.
+This is necessary here, because the download of the project page needs the link from the overview table.
+- Store the parsed data as JSON file.
+- Download all project pages (html).

+**Parse the html**

+Here the description of the project gets added to the data.
+- Open the JSON data.
+- Open the project-pages files (html).
+- Parse out the additional description information from the project pages.
+- Store updated data as JSON file.

+**Export as CSV**

+Here the data gets exported as a CSV file.
+- Open the data (JSON).
+- Save the serialized data as CSV file.

 ## DATA INPUT
-The original data is from the project list of the austrian development agency (ADA) [published on their website](http://www.entwicklung.at/nc/zahlen-daten-und-fakten/projektliste/?tx_sysfirecdlist_pi1[test]=test&tx_sysfirecdlist_pi1[mode]=1&tx_sysfirecdlist_pi1[sort]=uid%3A1&tx_sysfirecdlist_pi1[pointer]=).
-The data consists of all contracts approved since January 1st of 2010 in chronological order.
+The original data is from the project list of the austrian development agency (ADA) [published on their website](http://www.entwicklung.at/zahlen-daten-und-fakten/projektliste/).
+The data consists of all contracts approved since January 1st of 2010.  in the list in chronologically descending order.
 The date of the last update can be found on the first table page as "Datum der letzten Aktualisierung".

 ### The Tables
 The tables are the basic data, where most of the data is parsed out.
-The data is published in the following structure (e. g. first project in the list).
+The data is published in the following structure (e. g. first project).

 | Vertragsnummer | Vertragstitel | Land/Region | OEZA/ADA-Vertragssumme | Vertragspartner |